 In 2014-2015 94% participants in emergency shelter programs set personal goals toward self-improvement and 84% made progress towards those goals.

-“United Way is not a short-term investment; it’s about lasting change,” said Shannon Reed, United Way Income Portfolio Manager.
+“United Way is not a short-term investment; it’s about lasting change,” said Shannon Reed, United Way Financial Stability Portfolio Manager.
 “The complexity of Johnny’s situation could have caused him to give up, but thanks to United Way’s support he had a reason not to.
 We didn’t just provide him with a warm bed or a free meal, we helped him address the root causes of his issue and therefore overcome homelessness."

 Today Johnny couldn’t be more proud of his new apartment and how he was able to quickly turn his life around.
 He is grateful to Guest House and United Way for helping him move in.
 He also tells his story to motivate other clients at Guest House to stay the course, no matter what may happen.

 “I tell everyone that if you are down on your luck, the Guest House is the place to come,” said Johnny.
 “It was truly a blessing at a moment in my life when I needed to find shelter and hope.”